Cecilapp/Cecil/docs/1-Quick Start.md

 Then navigate to your new website at `http://localhost:8000`.

-Now you can copy the `_site` directory to your web server.

 **Notes:**

 - `serve` command run a local HTTP server and a watcher: if a file (a page, a template or the config) is modified, the browser’s current page is reloaded.